 506 – Phase B Submittal

 The Architect-Engineer will furnish to DFMS Project Management and others as determined by the Project Manager a Phase B submittal package.
-Generally a minimum of four sets (three hard copy and one electronic) of submittals will be required for the Phase B review, but the Project Manager will determine the exact number needed for any given Project.
+Generally, a minimum of three sets (two hard copy and one electronic) of submittals will be required for the Phase B review, but the Project Manager will determine the exact number needed for any given Project.
 The Phase B submittal shall include the following in bound form:

 506.1 Phase B Checklist: With the Phase B submittal, the Architect-Engineer shall prepare the Phase B Architect-Engineer Checklist.
 This checklist shall be placed at the beginning of the Phase B submittal.
 See Section 500.1 - Phase B Architect-Engineer Phase B Checklist.

-506.2 Federal Funding: When Federal funding is involved, the Using Agency and/or DFMS will update the status of the Federal review to the Architect-Engineer.
-If the Architect-Engineer is responsible for these reviews then they shall provide the status of the federal review.
+506.2 Federal Funding: When Federal funding is involved, DFMS Project Management and Project Manager will update the status of the Federal review to the Architect-Engineer.
+If the Architect-Engineer is responsible for these reviews, then they shall provide the status of the federal review.
 The Architect-Engineer shall include this status in the Phase B submittal.

 506.3 Phase B Commissioning Plan: The Architect-Engineer shall obtain and include the Phase B Commissioning Plan in the Phase B Submittal: The Phase B Commissioning Plan shall include the following minimum requirements: